 The Y2K bug, also known as the Millennium Bug, was a programming problem rooted in the early days of computer development.
 To save memory and reduce costs, programmers routinely used two digits instead of four to represent years in dates.
 As a result, computer systems interpreted “00” as “1900” instead of “2000.”
 While this practice was convenient and efficient during the 20th century, it became a ticking time bomb as the new millennium approached.

-The practice of using two-digit years dates back to the early days of computing, when memory was expensive and limited.
+Using two-digit years dates back to the early days of computing when memory was expensive and limited.
 In the 1950s and 1960s, computers were large, costly, and relatively scarce.
 Programmers had to optimize every byte of memory to ensure the best performance, and using two digits instead of four to represent years seemed like a reasonable compromise.

 As early as the 1970s, some programmers and computer scientists began to recognize the potential problems that would arise as the year 2000 approached.
 However, these concerns were often brushed aside or ignored, as the new millennium seemed far away and the focus was on more pressing issues.